-The abbey became an educational center and a St Mary shrine to which pilgrims arrived, due to the image of Our Lady of Humility.
+The abbey became an educational center in which there was a scriptorium already in the 13th century and a St Mary shrine to which pilgrims arrived, due to the image of Our Lady of Humility.
 The blossom of the monastery was disturbed, as in other Silesian monasteries, by warfare.
 The crisis brought the Hussite Wars in the first half of the 15th century.
 Hussites invasions resulted in the destruction and looting of the property.
 The difficult period for the monastery also brought the Reformation and the Thirty Years War.
 The monastery was plundered several times and charged with contributions.
 In 1625 the number of members of the local convent fell to five.

 After the war for the monastery came the better years of the abbot Andreas Emanuel Pospel and his successors.
-The monastery and the church were rebuilt to give it a baroque character, and north of the monastery was erected the abbots palace.
-In the years 1785–1790 a complete modernization of the temple was carried out.
-In 1810 the secularization introduced by the Prussian government ended the history of the Order in Rudy.
+In the years 1671-1680 the monastery and church were rebuilt to give it a Baroque character, and in 1680 the walls of the nave, transept and chancel were raised.
+In 1685 a porch was erected on the west side, while five years later some of the furnishings were replaced.
+After the fire of 1724, the western facade was completely rebuilt, and in the years 1785–1790 a comprehensive modernization of the temple interior was carried out.
+In 1810 the secularization introduced by the Prussian government ended the functioning of the Cistercian convent.
 A hospital was erected in the monastery buildings, and then handed over to the landgraf Wilhelm von Hessen-Rothenburg, who began conversion to a private palace.
 In 1945 the church and the abbey were burned by the Soviet army.
 The church was completely rebuilt in 1947 and the renovation works were carried out in stages until 2000.

 The three-winged monastery buildings surrounded the square patio, located north of the church.
 During its construction, the Cistercian layout of the rooms was strictly preserved.
-In the eastern wing, adjacent to the north transept of the church, there was a sacristy with a separate armaria on the ground floor (room for a handy book collection), a chapter house next to it, stairs leading to the first floor (a prison cell was placed under them), an auditorium and a spacious room for monks working inside the monastery.
-On the first floor there was a treasury, an abbot room and a dormitory, which was connected by stairs in the transept directly to the church (to simplify the monks going to night prayers).
-In the single-storied north wing, the only warmed room in the monastery, refectory and kitchen were placed, and the lavatory opposite the dining room.
-In the west wing there were pantries, cellars, and the refectory for lay brothers.
-Their bedrooms were upstairs.
+In the eastern wing, adjacent to the north transept of the church, there was a sacristy with a separate armaria on the ground floor (room for a handy book collection).
+It was housed in two square rib vaulted bays and was separated from the armaria by a wide arcade similar to those found in the church.
+Next to the sacristy was the chapter house, stairs leading to the first floor (a prison cell was placed under them) and an auditorium.
+The two northern rooms of the east wing were added a little later, at the turn of the 13th and 14th centuries.
+The chapter house was a four-bay room, covered with rib vaults supported by wall columns and the central pillar.
+The upper floor of the wing housed the treasury, the abbot’s room and the dormitory, which were connected by stairs in the transept directly to the church (to facilitate the monks come to night prayers).
+In addition, the upper floor of the east wing could be occupied by a room for monks working inside the monastery (fraternity, probably functioning as a scriptorium).

 Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.